Beyond Live: Background, technology and media reaction

 In April 2020, South Korea's largest entertainment company SM Entertainment and South Korean Internet search platform and media corporation Naver signed a Memorandum of Understanding (MOU) with the purpose to expand the reach of concerts to a global audience.
 The joint effort lead to the creation of Beyond Live, a series of online live concerts.
 On April 20, SM Entertainment released a trailer on their official YouTube channel announcing the upcoming series of live concerts, with the first live show to be headlined by K-pop boy group SuperM.
 Initially, Beyond Live was scheduled with four concert dates in April and May 2020.
 The concerts were hosted on the V Live application and made available to audiences across the world.
 Subtitles in different languages were made available to the live audience.
-Together with real-time access to the live concert, the paid audience had rights to on-demand viewing of the concerts afterwards.
+In addition to the concert livestreams, ticketholders would be able to access on-demand viewing of the concerts afterwards.